 At camp, you will rest and enjoy a hot lunch in the sun.
 After eating, you will continue descending down to Mweka Hut (3100m).
 The Mweka Trail will lead you through the scree and rocks to the moorland and eventually into the rain forest.
 Mweka Camp (3100m) is located in the upper rain forest, so fog and rain should be expected.
 You will have a dinner, wash, and rest soundly at camp.

 - Hiking Duration: 3 hours

 - Habitat: Forest

 Following a well-deserved breakfast, you will descend for three hours to Mweka Gate.
 The National Park requires all hikers to sign their names to receive certificates of completion.
 Adventures who reached Stella Point 5685m will receive green certificates and those will go to Uhuru Peak 5895m earn gold certificates.
-After all exit formalities you will be met by the driver and return back to Arusha for long overdue showers, lunch and overstay.
+After all exit formalities you will be met by the driver drive to Arusha for long overdue showers, lunch and overstay.